 Pretty neat, right?
-This entire analysis was done to show you how the dolly zoom can be used with precision to give viewers a reaction.
+This entire analysis was done to show you how the dolly zoom can be used to give viewers a visceral reaction.

 We now know exactly when dark forces are most near — and we are speaking the same language as the director.

 It’s worth mentioning that while the zolly did much of the heavy lifting — it didn’t go into battle alone.

 Think of the production value the vertigo shot gained from a simple leaf blower tossing leaves up in the air.